rawpython/remi/README.md

         super(MyApp, self).__init__(*args, static_file_path={'res':res_path})
 ```

-Make a copy the standard style.css from the remi folder and paste it inside your *res* folder.
+Copy the standard style.css file from the remi folder and paste it inside your *res* folder.
 Edit it in order to customize.
 This way the standard *style.css* file gets overridden by the one you created.